I'll Be What You're Looking For

 This feeling, it was familiar.
 It was Yamato's, and only he could give it.
 Her previous tug had been half-hearted, playful even.
 This time she yanked it hard from his grasp.

-His brow crinkled in confusion, his fingertips outstretched for her once more.
+His forehead crinkled in confusion, fingertips outstretched for her once more.
 He left his hand upturned, as if waiting for her to fix whatever had gone wrong.
-When she stayed still, he dropped his hand to his side, dragging his other through untamed locks.
+When she stayed still, he dropped his hand to his side, dragging the other through his untamed hair.

 "Mimi, what is wrong with you?
 Usually you can take a joke."